 The main business activity of the Company is lending (Up to GEL100,000).
 The Company's financial products are: agro loans, business loans, consumer loans and pawnshop loans.

-The Company had 7 and 12 branches as at 31 December 2021 and 2020.
+The Company had six and seven branches as at 31 December 2022 and 2021, respectively.

 The legal address of JSC MFO Georgian Credit is located on 7 Sandro Euli Str., Saburtalo district, Tbilisi, Georgia.